 - Uneven shoulder height

 - An awareness that the 2 sides of the body don’t line up

 - Pain in the areas surrounding the spine including the shoulder, pelvis, and hip

 - Pain with specific movement or activity.
 Uneven alignment of the ribs when bending forward

 Back pain: Initially, scoliosis doesn’t limit movement or cause pain until the curve becomes more pronounced.
 Pain is more common in adults with scoliosis.
 The curvature in the spine starts to put pressure on the nerves and sometimes the entire spinal cord.
-Symptoms include lower back pain, weakness, numbness, or pain in the joints and extremities.
+Symptoms include lower back pain, weakness, numbness, or chronic pain in the joints and extremities.

 Fatigue: Some people feel fatigued after long periods of sitting or standing.
 The muscles around the spine have to work harder to keep the body aligned and balanced.
-In severe cases, the curvature can put pressure on the chest cavity and restrict breathing, leading to chronic fatigue.
+In severe instances, the curvature can put pressure on the chest cavity and restrict breathing, leading to chronic fatigue.

 How physical therapy and the Schroth Method can be a nonsurgical option

 The Schroth Method is credited to German physiotherapist Katharina Schroth who had scoliosis herself and didn’t have success with bracing.
-She developed her own breathing technique and exercises to manage her scoliosis and balance her muscle strength.
+She developed her own breathing technique and scoliosis exercises to manage her scoliosis and balance her muscle strength.
 The method was introduced in 1921 and gained popularity as a recognized treatment option.
 Katharina and her daughter, Christa, opened a successful clinic in Germany.
-Christa became a physical therapist and dedicated her career to treating scoliosis patients and training therapists in the Schroth method.
+Christa became a physical therapist and dedicated her career to treating scoliosis patients and training therapists in the Schroth treatment method.